Claydropdead/Threat-Detection-System/CACHING.md

 - **Cache size** and **utilization**
 - **Automatic cleanup** operations

-This caching system provides significant performance improvements while maintaining the accuracy and reliability of the AI-powered scam detection analysis.
+This caching system provides significant performance improvements while maintaining the accuracy and reliability of the AI-powered threat detection analysis.